 To plan and create a product, a company formulates an overall high-level strategy called a theme.
 To execute this plan, it is broken down into multiple additional steps or epics, which are small strategic plans themselves.
 Each epic is further broken down into user stories, representing a small unit of development work that allows a user to complete a task or goal in the product.

-Epics, themes, and stories are used to classify the amount of work in a product plan.
+Epics, themes, and stories are used to classify the amount of work in a product planning endeavor.
 A particular epic has one common objective.
-It could be a feature, business requirement, or a customer request.
+It could be a feature, business requirement, or customer request.
 In other words, it is a placeholder for a required feature.
 An epic takes more than one sprint to complete.

 Well, don’t worry!
 Stackby is here to your rescue.
 We have created a state-of-the-art Product Roadmap Template to assist you with your product plan.
 With this product roadmap template, product development will now seem like a walk in the park.